 Provide practical information

 Your employees are busy.
 Instead of researching how to improve ergonomics, they may just deal with the discomfort.
 Consider compiling a short list of tips you can send to each employee along with a note of encouragement.
-Remind employees to
+Remind employees to practice proper workplace ergonomics by:

 - Use a pillow to support their lower back